olirice/nebulo/docs/comment_directives.md

 `@exclude ...`

-The exclude directive can be applied to tables, views, functions, table columns, or view columns.
-The mutation or query you'd like the entity to be omitted from may be described with a combination of the following verbs.
+The exclude directive can be applied to tables, views, table columns, or view columns.
+The mutation or query you'd like the entity to be omitted from may be described with a combination of the following.

-**Allowed Verbs:**
+**Column Allowed Params:**

+- create
-- insert
+- read
 - update
 - delete

+**Table/View Allowed Params:**

+- create
 - read
+- read_one
+- read_all
+- update
+- delete

 For example, the directive `@exclude delete, update` would make the entity immutable.

+Note: that `read` is equivalent to `read_one` and `read_all` together.

 #### Example